Ajith-Chakkadath/Ajith-Chakkadath/README.md

 👋 Hi, I’m @Ajith-Chakkadath
 👀 I’m interested in Web development with a strong focus on MERN stack
-🌱 I’m currently learning Blockchain and have started building decentralized applications (DApps)
-💞️ I’m looking to collaborate on MERN stack projects and DApp development
+💞️ I’m looking to collaborate on MERN stack projects
 📫 Reach me on Discord or email me at ajithchakkadath@gmail.com